localnerve/wpspa/README.md

 #### Multi-Device Wordpress (Performance)
 + Demonstrates WP structures that play well with an SPA architecture
   * WPSPA Wordpress plugin extends menu admin interface for SPA route mapping
 + Targeting one second response for Mobile user (ATF 1st response).
-This is currently at ~4 seconds over 3G with no further optimization.
+1st response (only) is currently at ~3 seconds (1.8 seconds for return visit) over 3G with no further optimization.

 #### Demonstrated Learning
-+ Demonstrate optimal build procedure for development and SEO
++ Demonstrate optimized build procedure for development and SEO
+  * Portable environments make testing, integration, and development easier.

 + Model a scalable, extensible application architecture
-  * Separate structure from layout
+  * Separate layout (structure) from content
   * SRP, Modular
   * Composite Application Archtiecture
 + Separate, portable backend and frontend